arupgowda/rust_daemon/README.md

 It does this by utilizing sockets for Inter Process Communication.
 The daemon opens a listening socket on localhost waiting to service CLI requets.

 - The cli app will act as a remote control for the daemon.
-It connect's' to it and fetch stats or execute operations
+It connect's' to it and fetch's' stats or execute operations

 - It support's the following operations:

-   - status - Display the status of all the applications defined in the config file example output.:
+   - [x] status - Display the status of all the applications defined in the config file example output.:

      app1: running_time: 10hrs, running:true.....